The Upside Down Truth of God

-There are many things that Jesus said that were the exact opposite of what the rabbis of His day were teaching.
-Like “love your enemies, do good to those who hate you.”
+That’s how the people of Jesus’ day thought about His teachings, which were nothing like those of the rabbis who taught in their synagogues.
+Things like “love your enemies, do good to those who hate you.”
 Or “you must be born again”.
 That one really confused Nicodemus because he was seeing with physical eyes, not spiritual ones.
 Or “if you want to save your life you have to lose it.”
 What does that mean?

 “Pick up your cross and follow Me,” “Let the dead bury their own dead,” “It’s harder for a rich man to enter the kingdom of heaven than for a camel to go through the eye of a needle.”